aerialviews007/klipper/docs/Config_Reference.md

 Multi-stepper axes.
 On a cartesian style printer, the stepper controlling a given axis may have additional config blocks defining steppers that should be stepped in concert with the primary stepper.
 One may define any number of sections with a numeric suffix starting at 1 (for example, "stepper_z1", "stepper_z2", etc.).

 ```
 [stepper_z1]
-#step_pin: ar36
+#step_pin:
-#dir_pin: ar34
+#dir_pin:
-#enable_pin: !ar30
+#enable_pin:
-#step_distance: .005
+#step_distance:
-#   See "stepper" section for the definition of the above parameters.
+#   See the "stepper" section for the definition of the above parameters.
-#endstop_pin: ^ar19
+#endstop_pin:
 #   If an endstop_pin is defined for the additional stepper then the
 #   stepper will home until the endstop is triggered.
 Otherwise, the
 #   stepper will home until the endstop on the primary stepper for the